hacketthadwin/hacketthadwin/README.md

 ###

-<p align="left">🎓 I am a student at the National Institute of Technology, Raipur.<br>💡 I have a strong interest in exploring new technologies and leveraging them to develop efficient and impactful solutions.</p>
+<p align="left">🎓 I am currently a student at the National Institute of Technology, Raipur.<br>💡 I have a strong interest in exploring new technologies and leveraging them to develop efficient and impactful solutions.</p>

 ###